 The indicator of the average biomass of ground beetle clusters helps to determine soil quality and find out disturbances in forest biocenosis.
 A detailed study on the subject contains a list of 109 species retained in 634 areas.
 In course of the study a total of over 94 thousand individuals.

-Expansive and invasive (alien) plant specieswith various intensity live in the entire Bialowieza Forest (large circles show a coverage degree of over 75% of the area).
+Expansive plant species with various intensity live in the entire Bialowieza Forest (large circles show a coverage degree of over 75% of the area).

 This is not at all surprising when you know that the Bialowieza Forest was inhabited by humans in prehistoric times, and man is present there to this day.

 What is the future of the Bialowieza Forest?

 We shall see how the story unfolds.
 We will use objective scientific methods and the best specialists in natural environment science.
 The area left untouched without any activity (1/3 of the area managed by State Forests) will be compared with areas that are managed in accordance with the principles of sustainable development.